tytydraco/yessleep/out/Human_or_not_Part_3.md

 "Seems like it's still mad at you for killing its egg" said Tracey worriedly.

-Now we had both the armed men and Save chasing after us.
+Now we had both the armed men and Dave chasing after us.
 We kept running and then there was a Y-intersection where the hallway got divided into two separate ones.

 "You go right , I go left.
 I'll track your location through the phone" Tracey said as he tossed the phone to me that I had given him to hold onto.